careerfairy/web/apps/mobile/README.md

 ## Running on Simulators

 If you'd like to run the app on a simulator instead of a physical device, follow the instructions below.
+Also, before scanning the code or triggering the simulator, you can toggle development and local build by pressing key 's'

 ### For Android Simulator